-As of June 30, 201 .9
+As of December 31, 2018

 Actual Pro Forma Pro Forma As Adjusted(1)

-(in thous ands, except share a amounts) nd per share
+(in thousands, except share and per share amounts)

-Cash and cash equivalents \$ 72,869 \$ \$
+Cash and cash equivalents \$ 91,761 \$ \$

-Redeemable convertible preferred stock, \$0.0001 par value: 7,375,638 shares authorized; 7,375,631 shares issued and outstanding, actual; no shares

-authorized, issued or outstanding, pro forma or pro forma as adjusted \$102,980 \$ \$
+Redeemable convertible preferred stock, \$0.0001 par value: 7,375,638 shares authorized; 7,375,631 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma or pro forma as adjusted \$102.980 \$ \$

-Stockholders' (deficit) equity:
+Stockholders' (deficit) equity: + = 0 = ,0 0 0 • •

-Common stock, \$0.0001 par value: 50,000,000 shares authorized; 5,141,344 shares issued and outstanding, actual; shares

-authorized, pro forma and pro forma as adjusted; shares issued

-and outstanding, pro forma; shares issued and outstanding, pro

-forma as adjusted 1
+Common stock, \$0.0001 par value: 50,000,000 shares authorized; 5,126,344 shares issued and outstanding, actual; shares authorized, pro forma and pro forma as adjusted; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted 1

-Additional paid-in capital 3,930
+Additional paid-in capital 2,438

-Accumulated deficit (46,235)
+Accumulated deficit (30,026)

-Total stockholders' (deficit) equity (42,304)
+Total stockholders' (deficit) equity (27,587)

-Total capitalization \$ 60,676 \$ \$
+Total capitalization \$ 75,393 \$ \$

-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, would increase or decrease, as applicable, each of the amount of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by approximately \$ , assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1.0 million in the number of shares offered by us would increase or decrease, as applicable, each of the amount of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by approximately \$ , assuming the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, would increase or decrease, as applicable, each of the amount of our cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares offered by us offering leach increase or decrease of 1.0 million in the number of shares offered by us would increase or decrease, as applicable, each of the amount of our cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$, assuming the number of shares offered by us would increase or decrease or decrease of the amount of our cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$, assuming the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-If the underwriters' exercise their over-allotment option in full, our pro forma as adjusted cash and cash equivalents, and total capitalization as of June 30, 2019, would be \$ million and \$ million, respectively.
+If the underwriters' exercise their option to purchase additional shares from us in full, our pro forma as adjusted cash and cash equivalents, and total capitalization as of December 31, 2018, would be \$ million and \$ million, respectively.

-The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above is based on 12,516,975 shares of our common stock (including our redeemable convertible preferred stock on an as-converted basis) outstanding as of June 30, 2019, which excludes:
+The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above is based on 12,501,975 shares of our common stock (including our redeemable convertible preferred stock on an as-converted basis) outstanding as of December 31, 2018, which excludes: